ZeroDAO/ZeroDAO-doc/docs/learn/readme.md

 # Introduction

-ZeroDAO Network is a DAO network belonging to all Web3(or Metaverse) builders.
+ZeroDAO Network is a DAO network belonging to all Web3 (or Metaverse) builders.
 The goal of all network mechanisms of ZeroDAO Network is to ensure sustainable and high-intensity innovation while maintaining a fair distribution of resources.

 ## Ideal

 ### Rational and elegant

-THe name of ZeroDAO comes from a formular: 0º = 1.
-We hope to continuously create new possibilities from zero to one in a retional and elegant way.
+The name of ZeroDAO comes from a formula: 0º = 1.
+We hope to continuously create new possibilities from zero to one in a rational and elegant way.

 ###  Reality interface